Guide · behavioral-prep

 If your hands are visibly shaking on camera, put one hand flat on the desk and one hand on the keyboard.
 Movement disguises tremor better than stillness.

 Reading about interview anxiety helps.
 Doing mock interviews helps ten times more.
+A mock interview is a full dress rehearsal (same format, same pressure, real questions) run before the interview that counts.
 The brain treats the first interview of any cycle as the highest-stakes one because it has no prior data.
-Once you've sat through three mock loops, the fourth feels routine — not because the questions got easier, but because your body stopped registering the situation as novel.
+Once you've sat through three mock loops, the fourth feels routine.
+Not because the questions got easier, but because your body stopped registering the situation as novel.
+If you'd rather not run those reps from a mirror, you can run a practice round and hear yourself answer real questions out loud before it counts so you walk into the live interview already able to say the answer in your own voice instead of discovering your nerves in the room.

 What counts as a mock: